robertdfrench/ifuncd-up/dynamic_linking.md

 }
 ```

-This program uses three different dynamic functions: strlen, write, and
+This program uses three different dynamic functions: `strlen(3)`,
-exit.
-If we compile and then disassemble this program, we'll be able to
+`write(2)`, and `exit(3)`.
+If we compile and then disassemble this
-see what the PLT entries look like for each of these functions:
+program, we'll be able to see what the PLT entries look like for each of
+these functions:

 ```console
 $ make plt_example.plt